-In his book, A Setback Is A Setup For A Comeback, motivational speaker Willie Jolley puts the idea of setbacks in perspective by stating that everyone encounters them at one time or another.
+In his book, A Setback Is A Setup For A Comeback, motivational speaker Willie Jolley states that everyone encounters setbacks at one time or another.
 The goal, however, to overcome your obstacle is to "face it, and trace it, [so] we can learn how to avoid it in the future."

 Examples of Turning Setbacks into Successes

 There are many examples of amazing individuals who turned life's setbacks into successful career development opportunities.
 Here are just a few examples to help guide you through your own challenges.

 1. J. K. Rowling